PHOTO CREDIT: ISTOCK

 Your receipt (an invoice) and your wallet card and registration certificate are available on the member portal.
 You can retrieve the wallet card, certificate and invoice, and forward this directly to your employer if they require a copy.
-CRNPEI does not send receipts to employers on your behalf.
+CRNMPEI does not send receipts to employers on your behalf.

 The jurisprudence exam is a requirement of registration, refer to the link on the left task bar for more information.

 - RN: 1125 hours in the past 5 years, or 450 hours in the past year